pulumi/pulumi-kubernetes/README.md

 ```

 For .NET, dependencies will be automatically installed as part of your Pulumi deployments using `dotnet build`.

+To use from Go, use `go get` to grab the latest version of the library

+    $ go get github.com/pulumi/pulumi-kubernetes/sdk/v3/go/...

 ## Quick Examples